hramos/hramos/README.md

 Today he’s founder and CEO of [Wallfacer](https://wallfacer.ai), the cross-platform control plane for AI-driven software development.
 Wallfacer gives small teams the ability to direct and audit hundreds of AI coding agents with the same rigor Fortune 500 companies apply to human engineers — turning five-person startups into engineering orgs that operate like 500.

 Before Wallfacer, Héctor was a founding engineer at Groupthink, building real-time AI collaboration tools in React and React Native.
-Originally from Puerto Rico, he’s now based in the Bay Area, where he still tinkers on systems for fun — from a backyard observatory for deep-sky astrophotography to a rooftop plane tracker.
+Originally from Puerto Rico, he’s now based in Scottsdale, AZ, where he still tinkers on systems for fun — from a backyard observatory for deep-sky astrophotography to a rooftop plane tracker.